-Mr. Mullins is a nationally recognized expert in transportation law having gained experience through his government service at DOT, DOJ, and the Interstate Commerce Commission (now the STB) and through over 16 years of private sector experience.
+Mr. Mullins is a nationally recognized expert in transportation law having gained experience through his government service at DOT, DOJ, and the ICC and through over 16 years of private sector experience.
 At the ICC, he served as Counsel and Chief of Staff to several Commissioners and the Chairman.
 Before his service at the ICC, he worked at the DOJ and served as a member of the Task Force for the confirmation of Supreme Court Justice William Rehnquist.
 Prior to his experience at DOJ, he served at DOT in the Antitrust Division of the Office of General Counsel.
 Prior to joining Baker & Miller PLLC, Mr. Mullins was an equity Partner and the Transportation Practice Group Leader at Troutman Sanders, LLP.

 Colorado born (1961) and raised, Mr. Mullins was educated at the University of Colorado where he had the honor of joining Phi Beta Kappa his junior year and later graduated in 1984 with a Bachelor of Arts in General Studies Summa Cum Laude and a B.A. in Political Science Magna Cum Laude.
 He received his Juris Doctor from the University Of Colorado School Of Law in 1987.